Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Codeopardy [Applied: 11, Max:TBD]

-Selections will be based on this [Google Form](https://www.google.com/)
+Selections will be based on this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe5lVtOb4fQ36ml_eEs_wK9XDUSzMOC8N2JS1Q7P-37LogUrQ/viewform?usp=sf_link)
-> if the number of selected people is less than max, then some will be chosen by random
+> if the number of selected people though the form is less than max, then it will be based on first come first serve.

     Vishank Singh
     Amogh Bindal